My Family Member Developed a Bedsore:

 Bed Sore Statistics in Nursing Homes and Hospitals

-The most common victim of bedsores are patients over the age of 60 who have compromised mobility.
+The most common victims of bedsores are patients over the age of 60 who have compromised mobility.
 When a patient has compromised mobility, it means that they cannot move or reposition themselves in bed.
 Statistically, bedsores occur far more often in nursing homes versus hospitals or in-home elder care.
 This is likely due to systemic understaffing in America’s nursing home industry.
 If there are not enough nurses working on a facility floor, not all the at-risk patients will be turned and repositioned.
 When patients are neglected and left lying in bed in their own urine and feces, infected bedsores develop.
 Although statistically most bed sore sufferers reside in nursing homes, hospital-acquired bedsores do occur and are usually due to patient neglect as well.

 Shockingly, patients are more likely to develop pressure sores in today’s nursing homes and hospitals than at any other time.
 With budget cuts and realignments in the medical sector, facility nurses are understaffed.
-Nurses are also undertrained and doing jobs for which they are not qualified, resulting in inadequate care of patients, which is unacceptable.
+Nurses are also under-trained and doing jobs for which they are not qualified, resulting in inadequate care of patients, which is unacceptable.
 Studies such as those documented in the National Library of Medicine National Institution of Health stated that patients admitted to hospitals from a nursing home were more than five times more likely to have pressure sores.

-Who is At Risk for Bed Sores?
+Who is at Risk for Bed Sores?

 Potential risk boosters of bedsores in nursing homes and hospitals include:

-- Incontinence – the moisture associated with incontinence can boost chances of developing pressure injuries.
+- Incontinence – the moisture associated with incontinence can boost the chances of developing pressure injuries.
 Urine and feces also add to the risk of infecting the pressure ulcer wound.

 - Malnutrition – deficiencies in certain nutrients can skyrocket your chances of developing a bedsore and makes developed bedsores harder to treat.